 - Exercise often.
 Keep your back strong by working your core muscles.
-The stomach muscles as well as low back muscles are essential for maintaining proper alignment and posture.
+The stomach muscles, as well as low back muscles, are essential for maintaining proper alignment and posture.

 - Practice good mechanics.
-If you do heavy lifting for work or enjoy weightlifting to stay in shape, let your legs do the work, and keep your knees bent and back straight.
+If you do the heavy lifting for work or enjoy weightlifting to stay in shape, let your legs do the work, and keep your knees bent and back straight.
 Avoid lifting while twisting, and find someone to help you lift heavy objects when possible.